alexanne518/PrjRecipeAppIOS/README.md

 # Recify

-## A cook book app built using swift.ui, for users to post and view recipes to find and give others insperation when making food.
+## A cookbook app built using SwiftUI, for users to post and view recipes to find and give others inspiration when making food.

-This project was built for an ios group term project to show our skills and knowledge using xcode and swift.
+This project was built for an iOS group term project to show our skills and knowledge using Xcode and Swift.
 In this app the user can:

 * Create an account.
 * Browse and search for recipes that are already posted.
-* Create and post their own recipes
+* Create and post their own recipes.
-* View thier published and favorited recipes on the profile page
+* View their published and favorited recipes on the profile page.

 ## Take a look
 <img width="147" height="320" alt="Simulator Screenshot - iPhone 17 Pro - 2025-11-24 at 11 13 08" src="https://github.com/user-attachments/assets/c2a61956-ad3e-4c05-a3d0-aa2069e1ee1a" />